-Whilst it has dominated the news and media for the past 2 years, as a brief overview Brexit is effectively short for “British Exit” – the United Kingdoms decision to leave the European Union (a group of 28 countries that allows for free trade and movement of citizens).
+Whilst it has dominated the news and media for the past 4 years (at least until the Coronavirus pandemic struck), as a brief overview Brexit is effectively short for “British Exit” – the United Kingdoms decision to leave the European Union (a group of 28 countries that allows for free trade and movement of citizens).

 GWP Groups’ plans for Brexit

-Whilst GWP Group recognises that there remains significant uncertainty around the eventual political and legal outcome of the Brexit process, based on our current understanding we feel that Brexit will not generate unmanageable risks for either our business or for our customers.
+Whilst GWP Group recognises that there remains significant uncertainty around the eventual political and legal outcome of the Brexit process, based on our current understanding we do not anticipate Brexit generating unmanageable risks for either our business or for the service we provide to our customers.